Featuring 20 of this year's most celebrated films, The Guilty Pleasures Collection is not to be missed!

 For a lonely typographer, an online relationship has helped him mask his cruel speech impediment.
 Now he is faced with the daunting prospect of finally bringing that relationship into the real world.
 But can an eloquent inner voice help him face and overcome his greatest fear?
 A roller-coaster ride of joy, doubt, and romance in the digital age.

 WINNER OF THE 2016 OSCAR FOR BEST LIVE-ACTION SHORT

 Graffiti (2015) – 33 mins

-An apocalyptic world.
-A devastated city.
-One last survivor.
-Edgar has learned to survive on his own avoiding areas contaminated by the "incident" which destroyed life as we knew it.
+A devastated city in a post-apocalyptic world.
+The last survivor, Edgar, has learned to survive on his own avoiding areas contaminated by the effects of the "incident" which destroyed life as he knew it.
 But Edgar's routine is suddenly disrupted by the discovery of a wall with graffiti by his bed.
 Just one word reveals the presence of another survivor: "Anna".

 Long-listed Academy Award 2017: Best Live Action Short Film

 Change in the Weather (2015) - 16 mins